 - 8.5.1 Explain how data collection and analysis for monitoring risk experience depends on the other stages of the control cycle and produce a data collection plan for a given risk profile.
 (C6) - 8.5.2 Explain the use of experience monitoring and apply the results of a monitoring exercise to revise models and assumptions and improve future risk management.
-(C3) - 8.5.3 Describe well-argued choices in the field of risk measurements and risk management to managers and stakeholders.
-(C3)
+(C3) - 8.5.3 Describe risk measures and explain the importance of risk reporting to managers and stakeholders.
+(B2)

-PERSONAL AND ACTUARIAL PROFESSIONAL PRACTICE Aim: To enable students to apply their technical knowledge and skills in an effective, practical and professional manner.
+9. PERSONAL AND ACTUARIAL PROFESSIONAL PRACTICE

+Aim: To enable students to apply their technical knowledge and skills in an effective, practical and professional manner.